AC 25.1309-1: Qualitative methods

 Previously, system safety analysis was quantitative; that is, it was dependent on evaluating the probability of system failures from physical faults of components.
-But with the increasing use of digital avionics (i.e., software) it was recognized that development error was a significant contributor to system failure.
-During system certification in the late 1970s, it became clear that the classical statistical methods of safety assessment for flight critical software based systems were not possible.
+But with the increasing use of digital avionics (i.e., software) it was recognized that development error was a significant contributor to system failure, particularly human errors in any stage of designing, implementing, and testing complex systems.
+During system certification in the late 1970s, it became clear that the classical statistical methods of safety assessment could not be effective for firmware and software-based systems.
 Existing quantitative methods could not predict system failure rates resultant from development errors.
 Qualitative methods were instead recommended for reducing specification, design, and implementation errors in the development of digital avionics.

 The guidance of DO-178 (initial release) was recommended by AC 25.1309–1 for development of essential and critical functions implemented in software.

 AC 25.1309–1A

 AC 25.1309–1A introduced the FAA Fail-Safe Design Concept to this Advisory Circular.
 This revision also introduced recommended design principles or techniques in order to ensure a safe design.